wix-incubator/exodus/docs/how-it-works.md

 + The code modules found in your project, ignoring `pom` modules.
 + The dependencies between these code modules.
 + The resource folders these code modules contain.
-Out of the default hardcoded: XXX What does this mean?
-XXX
+Out of the default hardcoded:
-  + `main/resources`
+  + `main\resources`
   + `test\resources`
   + `it\resources`
   + `e2e\resources`